QED137/QED137/README.md

 ### Welcome to the GitHub repository of Janmajay Kumar
 - 🔭  Master's in Astro and Particle Physics
-- 🌱 I’m currently learning Data Analysis/Data Science
+- 🌱 Physics and Programming
 .
 - 💬 Cosmology
 - 📫 janmajay@iitdalumni.com